Good morning Rachel,

 Here are the details for our January activities.
 I hope everyone can make it out.
 Please let us know if you plan to attend any or all of them so we can prepare.
 Also, if you have any activities for young adults or young families at your congregations please forward us the information.
 And if you have an idea for an event in your area send it our way!
 We are trying to move out and do some activities in different areas but need your help!

-We will be serving dinner at the mission and helping with clean up.
+What: We will be serving dinner at the mission and helping with clean up.

 Where: Union Gospel Mission